MicrosoftDocs/webview2-winrt-reference/1-0-1222-prerelease/winrt/corewebview2controlleroptions.md

-Used to manage profile options that created by <see cref="CoreWebView2Environment.CreateCoreWebView2ControllerOptions()"/>.
+Used to manage profile options that created by [CoreWebView2Environment.CreateCoreWebView2ControllerOptions](corewebview2environment.md#createcorewebview2controlleroptions).

 ## Summary